anastaceos/CyberSquatter/README.md

 # Domain Sentinel
-dnstwist phishing domain scanner and other tools alike are great at detect phishing, and fraudulent domains but can be tedious when trying to scan more than a single domain at a time.
+dnstwist phishing domain scanner and other tools alike are great at detect phishing and fraudulent domains but can be tedious when trying to scan more than a single domain at a time.
-Domain Sentinel is a tool that automates domain enumeration with dnswist to detect typosquatting, phishing, and fraudulent sites with a simple shell script.
+Domain Sentinel is a tool that automates domain enumeration with dnswist to detect phishing and fraudulent sites with a shell script utilising dnstwist.

 More info regarding dnstwist can be found here: https://github.com/elceef/dnstwist